 For example, if Manchester United were 3-0 up in a game against West Brom in an FA Cup match with just 10 minutes to go, the Red Devils would be deemed a dead cert to win the game from that position because the likelihood of West Brom coming back from that position is so remote it is close to impossible.

 However, a dead cert is no guarantee of success despite being the most likely scenario in a sporting event.
 Many punters have lost when betting on a dead cert.

 A dead cert is often used as slang term by punters especially in horse racing and football betting.

-For example, a Premier League football match may have Manchester City to beat Cardiff City at 1/20, which would be classed by many as a dead cert as that is clearly the most likely scenario.
+For example, bookmakers that you find here may have a Premier League football match listed with Manchester City to beat Cardiff City at 1/20, which would be classed by many as a dead cert as that is clearly the most likely scenario.

 Any competitor or team can be classed as a dead cert by a punter who is confident that their pick or their particular bet is a certainty to pay-out.